Queen of Air and Darkness (Clare novel): Plot

-After the events of Lord of Shadows, the Shadowhunters prepare for the burning of the pyres of Robert Lightwood and Livvy Blackthorn.
+After the events of the book Lord of Shadows, the Shadowhunters prepare for the burning of the pyres of Robert Lightwood and Livvy Blackthorn.
 The Cohort, a fascist organization that aim to discredit and destroy Downworlders, begins taking over the Clave.
 They nominate Horace Dearborn to replace Robert as the new Inquisitor.
-Julian Blackthorn confesses to Magnus Bane that his parabatai bond with Emma Carstairs has been changed by their love, asking him to put a spell that dampens his feelings.
+Julian Blackthorn confesses to Magnus Bane that his parabatai bond with Emma Carstairs has been changed by their love, asking him to put a spell that dampens his feelings for her.
 During the funeral, Emma meets with her distant cousin, Jem, telling her about Kit Herondale's fey heritage as well as a warlock sickness supposedly caused by ley lines.
 Before leaving, he gives her a ring which will alert his wife, Tessa Gray, to her location.

 Horace states his plans to interrogate all Downworlders and bars Emma and Julian from leaving with the other Blackthorns back to Los Angeles.
 He gives them a mission to go to Faerie, kill Annabel Blackthorn, and retrieve the Black Volume of the Dead.
 When the two arrive at Faerie, they realize that Horace never intended them to survive and has sent Dane Larkspear to kill them.
 Julian kills him before Seelie faeries, including Nene, appear to take them to the Seelie Court.
 There, Julian gives the Seelie Queen a copy of the Black Volume in return for the information on how to break the parabatai bond: by cutting the original bond in Silent City with the Mortal Sword, which will break all bonds in the world.

 At the Scholomanche, Diego Rosales attempts to hide Kieran from the Cohort.
 He saves Kieran when he is about to be thrown into the Pool of Reflection, in the process knocking Dane's sister, Samantha, towards the pool, where she is tortured to insanity.
 The two are imprisoned and learn about Emma's and Julian's mission.
 Diego convinces Kieran to escape using his fey steed while he remains behind.
 Kieran heads to Los Angeles and saves Cristina Rosales and Mark Blackthorn as they are attacked by faeries while investigating a ley line.
 Learning about the mission, Cristina, Mark, and Kieran call in Jaime Rosales to give them the Eternidad so they can go to Faerie.
 The trio are forced to join the revels of Kieran's brother Oban, who is working with a Cohort member, Manuel Villalobos.
 Cristina manages to escape with the Eternidad and requests for Adaon's help.

 Horace calls the Clave several times to vote on a Downworlder registry.
 After being informed of what befell the Larkspear siblings, the Clave vote to create the registry.
 Diana Wrayburn demands Gwyn ap Nudd to take her back to Los Angeles.
 Briefly captured, she is able to break free from Horace before leaving with Gwyn.
 However, in the process, the Consul, Jia Penhallow is imprisoned.